 Phishing emails and email scams continue to be an effective way for scammers to steal credentials, install malware, or extort cryptocurrency.
 Many of these emails are targeted to a specific department or lab, and may appear to come from someone you know or do business with.

 There has been an uptick in malicious attacks to take advantage of the COVID-19 pandemic.
 Be wary, in particular, of phishing attacks and also of scams that try to trick you into making donations to fraudulent organizations or causes or revealing sensitive information.
 Protect yourself and your information by using caution when opening emails and attachments.

 If an email looks suspicious, report it to email@example.com by forwarding the email as an attachment.
 The IS&T Security team will take steps to protect the community.

 MIT's Information Protection website provides access to policies and guidance on safeguarding information at the Institute.
 The Awareness I: IT Security and Awareness II: IT Security courses are available in the Atlas Learning Center.

 It's important to report any IT security incident as soon as you are aware of it so the Security team can take proper steps to limit the impact and extent of loss, investigate, protect other members of the MIT community, and meet any regulatory or legal requirements.

-If you believe a breach of MIT information occurred, immediately report the IT security incident by sending email to email@example.com or by submitting the form below.
+If you believe a breach of MIT information occurred, immediately report the IT security incident by sending email to firstname.lastname@example.org.
 The IS&T Security team will contact you to evaluate the situation and determine the next best step.
 If necessary, they will assemble the Data Incident Response Team.
 You should not address these situations on your own, as that may corrupt forensic information needed to determine the scope of the issue and the risks to MIT.